tekrajchhetri/secure-interoperable-data-sharing/README.md

-# A Semantic-based pRivacy-aware and Intelligence enabling framework for Interoperable, aCcurate, and quAlity ioT data Sharing
+# Enabling privacy-aware interoperable and quality IoT data sharing with context

 Code in support for the publication.